robusta-dev/robusta/docs/installation.rst

-Installation Guide
+Installation
 ##################

 Robusta is installed with Helm.
 You can handwrite the values.yaml, but it is easier to autogenerate it.

-The standard installation uses Helm and the robusta-cli, but :ref:`other alternative methods are described below.
-<Alternative Installation Methods>`
+The standard installation uses Helm and the robusta-cli, but :ref:`other alternative methods are described below. <Alternative Installation Methods>`

 Standard Installation
 ------------------------------